 - Tell a Trusted Adult

-The KidSmartz materials are available for free download at www.KidSmartz.org.
+The KidSmartz materials are available in English and Spanish for free download at www.Kidsmartz.org.
 For more information, visit KidSmartz on Facebook and Twitter.

 About the National Center for Missing & Exploited Children

 Since 1984, the National Center for Missing & Exploited Children® has served as the leading private, nonprofit organization helping to find missing children, reduce child sexual exploitation and prevent future victimization.
-As part of its work as the clearinghouse and resource center on issues relating to missing and exploited children, NCMEC operates a hotline, 1-800-THE-LOST® (1-800-843-5678), and has assisted in the recovery of more than 227,000 missing children.
-NCMEC also operates the CyberTipline®, a mechanism for reporting suspected child sexual exploitation, which has received more than 13.6 million reports since it was created in 1998.
+As part of its work as the clearinghouse and resource center on issues relating to missing and exploited children, NCMEC operates a hotline, 1-800-THE-LOST® (1-800-843-5678), and has assisted in the recovery of more than 237,000 missing children.
+NCMEC also operates the CyberTipline®, a mechanism for reporting suspected child sexual exploitation, which has received more than 16.5 million reports since it was created in 1998.
 To learn more about NCMEC, visit www.missingkids.org or see NCMEC on Twitter and Facebook.

 About Honeywell Hometown Solutions

 KidSmartz™, the “next generation” of Got2BSafe!, is part of Honeywell Hometown Solutions, the company’s corporate citizenship initiative, which focuses on five areas of vital importance: Science & Math Education, Family Safety & Security, Housing & Shelter, Habitat & Conservation, and Humanitarian Relief.
 Together with leading public and non-profit institutions, Honeywell has developed powerful programs to address these needs in the communities it serves.
 For more information, please visit https://citizenship.honeywell.com/.